imdeja/lamdata-imdeja/README.md

 Installation is as simple as
 "pip install -i https://test.pypi.org/simple/ lamdata-deja==1.1"
 After installing you must import the function to you python environment.
 You can do this by simply typing:
-"from lamdata.deja import obj_lister, NaN_cleaning"
+"from lamdata.deja import obj_lister, NaN_cleaning".

 ## Usage